One of the UK’s Best Murder Barristers

-Recognised as one of the UK’s best murder barristers and QC’s, Howard Godfrey has acted in the full range of murder cases, including:
+Recognised as one of the UK’s best murder barristers and KCs [QCs], Howard Godfrey has acted in the full range of murder cases, including:

 First, as in all cases, Howard tries to make the client feel as relaxed and confident as possible.
-People charged with murder feel under tremendous strain, and are very anxious, and for them to perform as well as possible they must have confidence in their QC.
+People charged with murder feel under tremendous strain and are very anxious.
+If they are to perform as well as possible, they must have confidence in their KC [QC].

-In multi-handed cases things can get even more difficult, especially when defendants try and blame each other.
-Here there must be a carefully prepared plan to deal with hostile co-defendants.
+In multi-handed cases, things can get even more difficult, especially when defendants try to blame each other.
+Here, there must be a carefully prepared plan to deal with hostile co-defendants.
 Often in these cases the greatest threat comes from a co-defendant rather than the prosecution – so they have to be derailed.

 Two youths were charged with murdering (by stabbing) another boy in a park.
 The prosecution was brought on a ‘joint enterprise’ basis, it being unclear who did the stabbing.
 The dangers and risk of a miscarriage of justice of this ‘joint enterprise’ approach in this particular case were argued in front of the judge at the end of the prosecution case.
 The judge upheld the defence submission and ruled that Y had no case to answer.
 A verdict of not guilty was recorded and Y was discharged.

 Self Defence – Murder Acquittal[ V ]

 V was tried for murder.
 The case against him was that he fatally stabbed a man at night during an argument outside a minicab office in South London.
 The defendant eventually admitted the stabbing but claimed it was done in ‘self defence’.
 The defendant gave evidence claiming self defence.
 He was acquitted by the jury.

 Mother Child Killing – Not Guilty [ S ]